nodejs/node/GOVERNANCE.md

 ## Technical Steering Committee

 A subset of the collaborators forms the Technical Steering Committee (TSC).
-The TSC has final authority over this project, including:
+The TSC voting members have final authority over this project, including:

 * Technical direction
 * Project governance and process (including this policy)